larsmaxfield/jsonschema-fill-default/README.md

 ### Set up development environment with `conda` and `poetry`

+I use `conda` to create a virtual environment with Python, `pip`, and `poetry`.

+I then add the dependencies using `poetry install`, which automatically adds them to that `conda` environment.

+Here's how:

 #### 1. Clone the repo

-#### 2. Create and activate a virtual environment using `conda` with `environment.yml`
+#### 2. Create and activate a virtual environment using `conda`

-For example, create and activate a virtual environment `env` in the root of the project repo:
+For example, create and activate a virtual environment `env` in the root of the project repo using `requirements.dev.txt` as reference:
 ```
 cd /root/of/this/repo
-conda env create --file environment --prefix ./env
+conda env create --prefix ./env python=3.9
 conda activate ./env
+pip install poetry==1.8.5
 ```

-Why?
-I use `conda` to install Python, `pip`, and `poetry` into a virtual environment.
-Then I add the dependencies using `poetry install`, which automatically adds them to that `conda` environment.
+I don't use an `environment.yml` to solve and install the `conda` environment because it's typically slower than just running the above "manual" install.

 #### 3. Install `poetry` dependencies